veillette/physics-book/contents/ch1PhysicsAnIntroduction.md

 See [Figure 10](#import-auto-id3143608), [Figure 11](#import-auto-id2681333),
 and [Figure 12](#import-auto-id2681780).)
-Physics as it developed from the Renaissance to the end of the 19th century is called **classical physics**{: data-type="term" #import-auto-id2676866} .
+Physics as it developed from the Renaissance to the end of the 19th century is called **classical physics**{: class="term" #import-auto-id2676866} .
 It was transformed into modern physics by revolutionary discoveries made starting at the beginning of the 20th century.